 My first tentative steps to connect with that part of me took the form of reading.
 In the mid-80’s, I devoured Renee Richards’s autobiography, and saw enough similarities there that I decided I was probably transsexual.
 But I quickly decided to keep that secret locked up.
 I was too afraid of the consequences of coming out, and those fears were well founded.

 In the 1980’s, transgender people (a term that didn’t come into widespread use until around the end of the decade) were perhaps at their lowest point as a community and a movement.
 We were shunned by gay and lesbian organizations striving for respectability, excluded from ride celebrations and parades, and denounced by many second wave feminists and gender normative gay men.
+As I grappled with the impulse to let my trans self out of its rigidly guarded cage, bolder spirits were beginning to pull together a movement.
+They coined the term transgender to cover transsexuals, cross-dressers and others who challenged rigid gender lines.
+They protested our exclusion from the larger queer community, denounced hate crimes like the killing of Brandon Teena, began to press state and local legislatures for anti-discrimination legislation, and even went to Washington to lobby Congress for federal protection.

 An Interesting Paradox